File Organization in DBMS

 In the sorted file method, records are stored in a sorted order based on a key, such as employee ID or roll number.
 After every insertion or deletion into the file, the files are again sorted to keep the order.

-When a new record arrives, it is first placed at the VERY END of the file, and then reorganized so that every record stays in sorted order.
+When a new record arrives, it is first placed at the end of the file and then moved into the correct position to maintain the sorted order, so that every record stays in a sorted order.
 Searching and updating are completed more quickly than with the pile file method because the system can perform a binary search.

 For example, if the record R5 is inserted into a sorted file that contains R1 to R4 and R6 to R7, the file will again be sorted so R5 is in its sorted order.